23f1001691/HomeGenie/README.md

 # LOGOUT did not remove token from cookies.
 It just reassigns on subsequent login.
 # Add JWT req and Role req for needed APIs
-# Logout and go to homepage for 404 Page
 # While adding service, add category id
 # @jwt_required doesnot work since token is not added in cookies
 # Admin should get a daily reminder to check new professionals